joshbegley/nyt-latest/previous.md

 `Miles of coral reef around Pom Pom Island in Malaysia have been ruined by climate change and blast fishing.
 A conservation group hopes to restore the area by installing concrete structures that mimic natural reefs.`\
 https://www.nytimes.com/video/world/asia/100000010925558/coral-reefs-conservation-artificial.html

-**Trump Undergoes a Physical Exam at Walter Reed**\
+**Trump Declares Himself in Good Health After Physical Exam at Walter Reed**\
-`President Trump, who will turn 80 next month, said after the exam that he was deemed in good health.`\
+`President Trump, who will turn 80 next month, did not give details on the exam.`\
 https://www.nytimes.com/2026/05/26/us/politics/trump-physical-walter-reed.html

 **G.D.P.
 Is a Flawed Measure of Prosperity.
 Alternatives Are On the Way.**\